Iowa Hawkeyes men's basketball: Iowa basketball coaches

 The Hawkeyes have had 22 coaches in their 118-year history.
-Fran McCaffery was the coach till March 14, 2025.
+Fran McCaffery was the coach until March 14, 2025.
 Two coaches have been named Big Ten Conference Coach-of-the-Year since it officially began in 1975: Lute Olson in 1979 and Tom Davis in 1987.
 Four Iowa coaches have been inducted into the Naismith Basketball Hall of Fame: Sam Barry, Ralph Miller, Lute Olson and George Raveling.